 Prognosis means an estimate of the likely course of a disease.
-It provides a guide of how long your HL might be controlled or the likelihood that it will progress and get worse.
+It provides a guide of how long your NHL might be controlled or the likelihood that it will progress and get worse.

-The prognosis of your HL will depend on several factors, including the subtype of HL and any other medical conditions.
+The prognosis of your NHL will depend on several factors, including the subtype of NHL and any other medical conditions.
 Your doctor is the best person to indicate prognosis and tell you how well your lymphoma is likely to respond to treatment.
-HL usually responds well to therapy and most patients are cured with treatment.
-The treatment aims to treat any symptoms you may have and to prevent them coming back.
-If your lymphoma does come back (relapses), you are likely to need more treatment to get you well again and back into remission.
+While most lymphomas respond well to therapy, some subtypes are currently incurable, and the aim of treatment is disease control and symptom management.
+Treatments for lymphoma continue to improve and many people remain diseasefree and well for a long time.
+If your lymphoma comes back (relapses), more treatment may be required to get you well again and back into remission.